saproto/saproto/README.md

 ## Running with Docker

-This repository can be run through Docker by using `docker-compose`.
+This repository can be run through Docker by using `docker compose`.
 This is still a work in progress, but for now the website can be run locally using the instructions below.
 Be aware that as a Windows user you need to have either Windows Educational or Pro installed, because Docker uses Hyper-V.

 For more information on installing and using Docker check out their documentation at [docs.docker.com](https://docs.docker.com).